Assumed prior knowledge

 Academic interest in the cloud is twofold.
 Firstly, Cloud Computing is a multidisciplinary area of research involving issues in theory, algorithms, computer systems, performance measurement and modeling, and middleware and application design.
 Secondly, the use of the cloud as a platform within which to conduct research is increasing due to the availability of data management and analytics in the cloud, Infrastructure as a Service (IaaS) and High Performance Computing in the cloud.

 In this course we will give a broad overview of the multidisciplinary field of Cloud Computing.
 Topics to be discussed include XaaS, deployment models, technical fundamentals of cloud systems, networking, scaling and elasticity, resource management & availability, programming cloud applications and emerging topics in the field.
 After a number of introductory lectures, all participating students will present a recent paper published in one of the premier conferences, or journals, on cloud computing.
-Finally, the aim of the accompanying lab assignments is to become familiar with some aspects of cloud systems such as IaaS, object stores, resource management, cloud programming APIs models and performance evaluation.
+Finally, the aim of the accompanying lab assignments is to become familiar with a number of aspects of cloud systems such as container management, autoscaling, cloud infrastructure simulation and cloud platform dashboards and APIs.

 The student can describe the hardware and (operating system) software requirements for successful and performant virtualization.